Kernix13/beginner-git-commands/LEARN_CONTRIBUTING.md

 # check branches
 git branch

 # delete a remote branch
 git push origin -d branch-to-delete
-# Pull the latest from main (make sure you are on main):

 # Optional but Recommended
 # Removes stale tracking references like origin/new_branch that no longer exist remotely